toyamarodrigo/toyamarodrigo/README.md

 <br>

-- 🔭 I’m currently working on a static website for a technology solutions company using ReactJS and GatsbyJS and doing some side projects you can see below.
+- 🔭 I’m currently working on a static website for a technology solutions company using ReactJS, GatsbyJS, NextJS and doing some side projects you can see below.
 - 🤓 I'm also currently learning ReactJS & NodeJS.
-- 🥅 2020 Goals: Contribute more to Open Source projects and Look for a Job.
+- 🥅 2020 Goals: Contribute more to Open Source projects and have a Developer job.
 - ⚡ Fun fact: I love to play guitar and videogames with friends.

 ![](https://www.codewars.com/users/toyamarodrigo/badges/micro)